The essentials for welcoming a cat with gentleness and kindness.

 1. Should you wash your cat?

 Generally, no. Cats are very clean and groom themselves.
-Bathing may only be necessary if the cat is very dirty, has a skin condition (on veterinary recommendation), or can no longer clean itself properly.
-Always use a special cat shampoo and prioritize regular brushing for daily care.
+A bath may only be necessary if the cat is very dirty, has a skin condition (on veterinary advice), or can no longer clean itself properly.
+Always use a special cat shampoo and prioritize regular brushing for daily maintenance.

 2. Which litter should I choose for a kitten?

-Avoid clumping litter until about 3-4 months old , as kittens may swallow it while playing, which can be dangerous.
-Instead, choose a soft, non-clumping litter (recycled paper, plant-based, wood).
-Once they are older, you can move on to a clumping litter that is easier to clean.
+Avoid clumping litter until your kitten is about 3-4 months old , as they may swallow it while playing, which can be dangerous.
+Opt for a soft, non-clumping litter (recycled paper, plant-based, wood).
+Once your kitten is older, you can switch to a clumping litter, which is easier to clean.

-3. How much time should I play with my cat each day?
+3. How long should I play with my cat each day?

-Veterinarians recommend about 30 to 40 minutes of daily playtime , spread out over several short sessions.
+Veterinarians recommend about 30 to 40 minutes of playtime daily , divided into several short sessions.
 Kittens need more stimulation, while adult cats prefer shorter but regular sessions.
-Play is essential for their physical and mental balance.
+Play is essential for their physical and mental well-being.

 4. Should my cat go outside?

 Not necessarily.
 Many cats live happily and safely indoors, provided they have enough stimulation (toys, scratching posts, perches).
-If you want to take them out, opt for a suitable harness and walks on a leash in a calm environment.
-Never force a cat that doesn't enjoy the outdoors.
+If you want to take your cat outside, use a suitable harness and walks on a leash in a quiet environment.
+Never force a cat that doesn't enjoy being outdoors.

 5. How can I encourage my cat to drink more?

-Cats naturally drink little, especially if they eat kibble.
-To boost their hydration:
+Cats naturally drink little, especially if they eat dry food.
+To encourage their hydration:

 - Provide several water points in the house.

-- Use a water fountain (like the stainless steel ZyFeeder) that keeps the water fresh and moving.
+- Use a water fountain (like the stainless steel ZyFeeder) which keeps the water fresh and moving.

 - Avoid plastic bowls, which can alter the taste of the water.

-Welcoming a cat is an adventure full of tenderness and discovery.
-And you, what were your essentials for preparing for the arrival of your companion?
+Welcoming a cat into your home is an adventure full of tenderness and discovery.
+What were your must-haves for preparing for your new companion's arrival?